Usability Testing and Ethnographic Research

 - Quantitative survey research was included to support user interview and qualitative findings

 Based on the output from the ethnographic research and persona development, Marshall Fenn developed a new information architecture, wireframes and storyboards for the new citizen services section of the ServiceOntario website.
-The new site is scheduled to launch in early December 2015.
+The updated site launched in late 2015.